chenyong2github/UnrealEngine/Engine/Source/Programs/LowLevelTests/README.md

 **Buildgraph**

-The buildgraph file *Engine\Restricted\NotForLicensees\Build\LowLevelTests.xml* needs to be updated with an option to run the new test module we just added.
+The buildgraph file *Engine\Restricted\NotForLicensees\Build\LowLevelTests.xml* has an option to run the new test module we just added.

 This option can be used to selectively include or exclude the test when running via BuildGraph.